Safety Tips for Holiday Online Shopping

 - Check your transaction history and bank statements for any fraudulent charges.
 Your card may have been compromised without your knowledge.
 If you notice any discrepancies, report to us immediately.

-For other online safety tips, visit CapitalMark’s Fraud Education page.
+For other online safety tips, visit CapitalMark’s Fraud & Security Center.
 Safe and happy shopping!

 Source: U.S. Department of Homeland Security “Shopping Safely Online”